MarechalBanane/midi2pico8dx/README.md

 # midi2pico8dx

-Midi2pico8dx is a small commandline utility that maps MIDI input to keyboard keys for use in PICO-8.
+Midi2pico8dx is a small commandline utility that maps MIDI input to keyboard inputs for use in PICO-8.

 - Bind keys, buttons and knobs to keyboard inputs!
 - A single json config file to simply create or edit key bindings!